 The Secret of True Humility: The Spiritual Trap of Yarovam ben Nevat

-Class No. 33 | Morning Classes in the Yeshiva, Monday Morning, Parashas Masei, 26 Tammuz 5755,
+Class No. 33 | Morning Classes in the Yeshiva, Monday Morning, Parashas Masei, 26 Tammuz 5755

 Why is it that even when a person reaches tremendous spiritual peaks and perfection in holiness, he is still in danger of falling?
-An in-depth class on the deception hidden within spiritual achievements, the profound difference between Yarovam ben Nevat and King David, and the secret of humility as the only vessel for drawing down the Shechinah (Divine Presence).
+An in-depth class on the deception that hides within spiritual achievements, the profound difference between Yarovam ben Nevat and King David, and the secret of humility as the only vessel for drawing down the Shechinah (Divine Presence).

 The Deception in Spiritual Perfection

-Even when a person reaches the attribute of Yesod, which is the ultimate holiness, purity of the eyes, and guarding the covenant, when he is already completely holy and pure—the danger of pride still lies in wait for him.
+Even when a person reaches the trait of Yesod, which is the ultimate holiness, purity of the eyes, and guarding the covenant, when he is already completely holy and pure—the danger of pride still lies in wait for him.
 He might think that he is the greatest tzaddik of all.

 "Repent, and I, you, and the son of Yishai (King David) will stroll together in the Garden of Eden,"

 Yarovam immediately asked: "Who will be at the head?"
 The moment he understood that King David would be before him, he refused.
 Yarovam was in the aspect of the Sefirah of Yesod, while King David represented the Sefirah of Malchus (Kingship)—which is the crown of Yesod.
 Yarovam's mistake was the thought that since he had reached such high spiritual perfection, he deserved to be first.
-He failed to understand that the true spiritual work is to know that you are the least of all.
+He failed to understand that the true spiritual work is to know that you are the least of everyone.

 The Secret of King David: Ultimate Lowliness